Towards Cognitively-Faithful Decision-Making Models to Improve AI Alignment: Introduction

-The above examples show that, for certain real-world applications, building trustworthy AI tools requires accurately simulating human decision processes.
-Yet, the challenge here is that human decision processes often differ from the mechanisms represented by standard hypothesis classes.
-In particular, consider humans' use of decision \textit{heuristics}, defined by \citet{gigerenzer2011heuristic} as a strategy ``\textit{that ignores part of the information, with the goal of making decisions more quickly, frugally, and/or accurately than more complex methods}''.
-The qualitative study on kidney transplant allocation decisions quoted above documents several heuristics people use when deciding which patient should get an available kidney \cite{keswani2025can}.
-For instance, their study participants often used a form of \textit{hiatus heuristic}, employing thresholds to isolate relevant patient feature information; e.g., some transformed patients' number of dependents into a binary feature that simply captured whether the patient has dependents or not.
-Others used simple aggregation methods, such as the \textit{tallying heuristic} that counts the number of features favoring each patient to make the final choice.
-While the role of such heuristics in human decision processes is well established \cite{gigerenzer2011heuristic,shah2008heuristics,gigerenzer2000simple}, models learned from human decisions using standard hypothesis classes often don't capture or explain the heuristics people use to make decisions.
-For example, if a decision-maker uses the threshold-based heuristic mentioned above, linear models would fail to capture it, while neural networks may learn the heuristic but would fail to explain its role in the decision process.
+Such human concerns highlight that, for certain real-world applications, building trustworthy AI tools requires accurately simulating human decision processes.
+However, human decision processes are often not captured by standard hypothesis classes.
+For example, consider humans' use of decision \textit{heuristics}, defined by \citet{gigerenzer2011heuristic} as a strategy ``\textit{that ignores part of the information, with the goal of making decisions more quickly, frugally, and/or accurately than more complex methods}.'' \Citet{keswani2025can} document several heuristics people use when deciding which patient should get an available kidney.
+Their study participants often used a form of \textit{hiatus heuristic}, employing \emph{thresholds} to isolate relevant patient feature information; e.g., some treated ``number of dependents'' as a binary (none or any), disregarding the actual \emph{quantity}.
+Similarly, rather than contrast patients holistically, some participants used simple aggregation methods, such as the \textit{tallying heuristic}, which simply counts the number of features favoring each patient to make their choices.
+While the role of such heuristics in human decision processes is well established \citep{gigerenzer2011heuristic,shah2008heuristics,gigerenzer2000simple}, models learned from human decisions using standard hypothesis classes often don't capture or explain the heuristics people use to make decisions.
+For example, if a decision-maker uses the threshold-based heuristic mentioned above, linear models would fail to capture it, while neural networks or multivariate monotonic regressors may learn the heuristic, but would fail to explain its role in the decision process, instead representing it as some approximately-equivalent but hopelessly opaque process.
 To explain or simulate human decision processes accurately, we need methods to learn and represent these heuristics (and other decision-making nuances).
 To that end, this paper explores hypothesis classes that more accurately capture the cognitive processes people use to make their decisions in pairwise comparison settings.